 - The student must submit a revised Statement of Purpose and a Letter of Recommendation from a Biostatistics faculty member.
 The material must be submitted to firstname.lastname@example.org, shortly after the First Year (MS) Statistical Theory Exam; a deadline will be provided to eligible students in the exam results letter.

-- The Admissions Committee will review the application and respond by the end of July before the beginning of the student’s second year.
+- The Admissions Committee will review the above materials along with the student's UW transcript and respond by the end of July before the beginning of the student’s second year.